-In this section, we consider the subclass of HQC circuits which preserve the stellar rank, i.e., Rank-Preserving Holomorphic Quantum Circuits (RPHQC).
-By Theorem~\ref{th:invar}, these correspond to Hamiltonian evolutions which are polynomials of degree less of equal to $2$ of the operators $\times z_k$ and $\partial_{z_k}$, for $k=1,\dots,m$, i.e., Gaussian Hamiltonians.
+In this section, we consider a subclass of bosonic computations which preserve the stellar rank called RPQC.
+By Theorem~\ref{th:invar}, such computations correspond to Hamiltonian evolutions which are polynomials of degree less of equal to $2$ of the operators $z_k\times$ and $\partial_{z_k}$, for $k=1,\dots,m$, i.e., Gaussian Hamiltonians.
 Moreover, by Lemma~\ref{lem:dense}, the set of states of finite stellar rank is dense in Segal--Bargmann space for the trace norm, so we restrict without loss of generality to finite rank stellar functions, of the form $P\times G$, where $P$ is a polynomial and $G$ is a Gaussian function.
-These circuits are thus defined as follows (see Fig.~\ref{fig:PxG}): \begin{itemize} \item The inputs are elements of Segal--Bargmann space of finite stellar rank, i.e., holomorphic functions over $\mathbb C^m$ that are square-integrable with respect to the Gaussian measure, of the form $P\times G$, where $P$ is a polynomial and $G$ is a Gaussian function. \item The gates are specified by differential unitary operators $\hat U=e^{-iHt}$ generated by Hamiltonians $H$ that are polynomials of degree less of equal to $2$ of the operators $\times z_k$ (multiplication by the $k^{th}$ variable) and $\partial_{z_k}$ (partial derivative with respect to the $k^{th}$ variable), for $k=1,\dots,m$, satisfying $H(z_1,\partial_{z_1},\dots,z_m,\partial_{z_m})=H^*(\partial_{z_1},z_1,\dots,\partial_{z_m},z_m)$.
-These unitary gates map holomorphic functions of finite stellar rank in Segal--Bargmann space to other holomorphic functions of the same finite stellar rank in Segal--Bargmann space by Theorem~\ref{th:invar}. \item The outcome of the computation is sampled from the output holomorphic function in two possible ways: \begin{itemize} \item Continuous measurement: writing $F^\star$ the output state of the computation, a continuous measurement of modes $(1,\dots,m)$ yields a tuple $\bm\alpha=(\alpha_1,\dots,\alpha_m)\in\mathbb C^m$ sampled with the probability density function $\{\frac{e^{-|\bm\alpha|^2}}{\pi^m}|F^\star(\bm\alpha)|^2\}_{\bm\alpha\in\mathbb C^m}$. \item Discrete measurement: writing $F^\star$ the output state of the computation, a discrete measurement of modes $(1,\dots,m)$ yields a tuple $\bm n=(n_1,\dots,n_m)\in\mathbb N^m$ sampled from the probability distribution $\{\frac1{\bm n!}|\partial_{\bm z}^{\bm n}F^\star(\bm 0)|^2\}_{\bm n\in\mathbb N^m}$. \end{itemize} \item Additionally, we also consider adaptive versions of this model, i.e., where unitary gates may depend on the outcomes of intermediate (continuous or discrete) measurements. \end{itemize}
+These computations (input, evolution, measurement) are thus described as follows (see Fig.~\ref{fig:PxG}): \begin{itemize} \item The input is described by an element of Segal--Bargmann space of finite stellar rank, i.e., a holomorphic function over $\mathbb C^m$ that is square-integrable with respect to the Gaussian measure, of the form $P\times G$, where $P$ is a polynomial and $G$ is a Gaussian function. \item The evolution is described by a differential unitary operator $\hat U=e^{-iHt}$ generated by a self-adjoint Hamiltonian $H$ which is a polynomial of degree less or equal to $2$ in the operators $z_k\times$ (multiplication by the $k^{th}$ variable) and $\partial_{z_k}$ (partial derivative with respect to the $k^{th}$ variable), for $k=1,\dots,m$, satisfying $H(z_1,\partial_{z_1},\dots,z_m,\partial_{z_m})=H^*(\partial_{z_1},z_1,\dots,\partial_{z_m},z_m)$.
+Such unitary operators map holomorphic functions of finite stellar rank in Segal--Bargmann space to other holomorphic functions of the same finite stellar rank in Segal--Bargmann space by Theorem~\ref{th:invar}. \item The outcome of the computation is sampled from the stellar function of the output quantum state in two possible ways: \begin{itemize} \item Continuous measurement: writing $F^\star$ the output state of the computation, a continuous measurement of modes $(1,\dots,m)$ yields a tuple $\bm\alpha=(\alpha_1,\dots,\alpha_m)\in\mathbb C^m$ sampled with the probability density function $\{\frac{e^{-|\bm\alpha|^2}}{\pi^m}|F^\star(\bm\alpha)|^2\}_{\bm\alpha\in\mathbb C^m}$. \item Discrete measurement: writing $F^\star$ the output state of the computation, a discrete measurement of modes $(1,\dots,m)$ yields a tuple $\bm n=(n_1,\dots,n_m)\in\mathbb N^m$ sampled from the probability distribution $\{\frac1{\bm n!}|\partial_{\bm z}^{\bm n}F^\star(\bm 0)|^2\}_{\bm n\in\mathbb N^m}$. \end{itemize} \item Additionally, we also consider adaptive measurements, i.e., when part of the unitary evolution may depend on the outcomes of intermediate (continuous or discrete) measurements. \end{itemize}